 Karen threw the glossy magazine down onto the coffee table with vocal disgust.
 When Gillian didn’t respond immediately, Karen picked it back up and flicked through a few more pages, shook her head and then dumped it again on the table.
 It nearly spilled Gillian’s latte—that was enough to get her attention.

 ‘What’s up, Karrie?’ she saved her latte from further danger.

 Karen jabbed the magazine with her index.
 Front cover shining the garish pink of cheap lipstick.
 Prozzie Pink, Karen would call it.
 A woman smiling on the front cover, famous for being famous.

 ‘Do you even know what Babs Capri called her newborn?’
 A beat.
 ‘She called it fucking Sodom.
 Isn’t that cruel?’

 ‘And it’s a girl.
 A girl named Sodom.
 Isn’t that ridiculous?
 Seriously cruel?’

 Gillian didn’t really want to be involved in the conversation.
 She didn’t really want to be there at all.
-Karen had become particularly grouchy in the last few months and it made for bad company.
-Probably because she’d been avoiding cigarettes.
+Karen had been avoiding cigarettes the last few months and it made for bad company.

 ‘Anyway, Sodom is a boy’s name.’